asynkron/protoactor-go/README.md

 GAM is a MVP port of JVM Akka.Actor to Go.

+## Design philosophy:

+* Do one thing only, Actors
+* Networking and Clustering should be solved using other tools, e.g. gRPC and Consul
+* Serialization should be an external concern, GAM infrastructure and primitives should not be serialized

 ## Hello world
 ```go
 type Hello struct{ Who string }